Q:

 During the titration process, the operator should strictly follow the standard operating procedures, and pay attention to the following points:

-2. Titration speed control During the titration process, the titration speed should be avoided.
-Too fast titration speed may lead to incomplete reagent consumption or unclear titration end point, affecting the accuracy of the test results.
+During the titration process, the titration speed should be avoided.
+Too fast titration speed might lead to incomplete reagent consumption or unclear titration end point, affecting the accuracy of the test results.
+Judgment of titration end point

-3. Judgment of titration end point The titration endpoint is usually judged by color change or electrochemical signal change.
-In the detection of MIBK, due to the presence of pyridine, the color change at the titration endpoint may not be obvious.
-Therefore, it is recommended to use electrochemical titration to improve the detection accuracy.
+The titration endpoint is usually judged by color change or electrochemical signal change.
+But In the detection of MIBK, due to the presence of pyridine, the color change at the titration endpoint might not be obvious.
+Therefore, it's recommended to consumption electrochemical titration to enhance the detection accuracy.

-Karl Fischer method is an efficient and accurate method for detecting MIBK moisture, but it needs to be strictly followed during operation, including sample handling, reagent preparation, instrument calibration, titration operation, safety and environmental protection.
-Through standardized operation and regular maintenance of instruments, the accuracy and reliability of test results can be effectively improved, and the safety of laboratory personnel and laboratory environment can be guaranteed.
+Karl Fischer method is an efficient and accurate method to detecting MIBK moisture, however it needs to be strictly followed during operation, including sample handling, reagent preparation, instrument calibration, titration operation, security and ecological preservation.
+Through standardized operation and regular maintenance of instruments, the accuracy and reliability of test results is able to be efficiently improved, and the security of laboratory personnel and laboratory ecological stability is able to be guaranteed.
+If you encounter any problems in actual operation, such as reagent failure, unclear titration endpoint or abnormal test results, please check the operation steps and instrument performance in time, and develop professional help if necessary.

 Cancel submit